Setting Up Mounts

 Once your Spectrum is connected to WiFi, you can mount filesystems at any of the 4 available mount points (0-3).

-Spectranext follows a simple convention: 0 is the default XFS RAM filesystem, 1 is often reserved for loading Spectranext programs from HTTPS, and 3 is preferred for business and general application mounts (TNFS, HTTPS data, external resources).
+Spectranext follows a simple convention: 0 is the default local XFS filesystem, 1 is often reserved for loading Spectranext programs from HTTPS, and 3 is preferred for business and general application mounts (TNFS, HTTP(s) data, external resources).
 See Filesystem overview: mount points for the full picture.

 In Spectranext BASIC, %mount "<url>" is a simplified form that mounts the URL into a free slot and switches %fs to that slot automatically.